CSCI157/Activity-4-Unit-Testing/README.md

 ##### methods
 __init__(self, SS) <br>
     - verifies that SS is a proper social security number
-    - if SS is a proper social security number then self.social = SS __str__(self) <br>
+    - if SS is a proper social security number then self.social = SS <br>
+__str__(self) <br>
    returns self.social